Nasser’s Peace: Egypt’s Response to the 1967 War with Israel, (Taylor & Francis, 2017).

 —Juliana Geran Pilon, The Alexander Hamilton Institute for the Study of Western Civilization (Read the full review here).

-Watch an intimate Q&A discussion on the analysis of the book, and lessons learned for the contemporary period.
+Watch a Q&A discussion on the analysis of the book, and lessons learned for the contemporary period.